-Heather: My style is effortless, chic and a bit edgy.
+Heather: My style is effortless, chic, and a bit edgy.

 Deb: You say your dad was your source of style inspiration.
 This is particularly fascinating considering he was a male.
 What did he offer you in terms of style inspiration that the women in your life did not?

 Heather: My Dad always encouraged me to be independent and express myself through my style in any way I wanted.
-He had impeccable style himself, always wore the perfect thing to any and every event he attended.
-I would say his style was very polished and unique; he always looked well put together and on trend.
+He had impeccable style himself and always wore the perfect thing to any and every event he attended.
+I would say his style was very polished and unique; he always looked well put together and on-trend.
 He had a ton of leather jackets and denim (just like me) which he wore very well, but he also looked amazing in all of his tailored suits.
 He was known to wear pink on occasion which shows the world that he was very confident and comfortable in his own skin.

 We had similar tastes in clothes when I was growing up he was the one who would take me shopping most of the time.
 We always seemed to gravitate towards the same type of clothing, which was casual and cool with a bit of an edge.
 He was always complimentary of what I wore and called me a “clothes horse” from time to time and he was dead on.
 I’ve always loved fashion from the time I was a little girl.
 He allowed me to be myself and was always positive and encouraging about the way I dressed.

-I also got a great deal of my style inspiration from mother and grandmother as well.
+I also got a great deal of my style inspiration from my mother and grandmother as well.
 They are both very glamorous and beautiful women inside and out.

-Deb: You recommend to your clients that they dress in the clothes that make them feel most “you”.
+Deb: You recommend to your clients that they dress in the clothes that make them feel most like “you”.
 How do you handle those clients who come to you with photos of style icons and other women and insist that you help them dress that way even though it may not be true to them?

 Heather: If a client came to me and wanted to dress a certain way that didn’t fit their lifestyle or body type I would talk to them a bit more about why they wanted to dress this certain way.
 I would try and find a happy medium of the new look they wanted to create while still staying true to themselves and looking the best they could in the right style of clothing.
-I’m not afraid to be honest with my clients, even if that means telling them something doesn’t work on their body style, intact that is my job and why they hired me.
+I’m not afraid to be honest with my clients, even if that means telling them something doesn’t work with their body style, intact that is my job and why they hired me.

 Deb: You have an impressive collection of jackets and vests.
 What about these pieces do you love and what are some of your favorite ways to style them?

-Heather: Jackets are by far my most favorite thing to wear which is why I have so many.
+Heather: Jackets are by far my favorite thing to wear which is why I have so many.
 I feel more polished and put together when I’m wearing a jacket layered over a tee or tank versus just wearing a simple top by itself.
-I feel most confident dressed in my favorite pair of jeans, a leather jacket and heels.
+I feel most confident dressed in my favorite pair of jeans, a leather jacket, and heels.
 That’s my go-to uniform and what you will see me wearing most of the time.
 I would say this is my signature look.
 I also like styling vests and jackets over maxi dresses or pencil skirts, and I really love pairing them with flare jeans!

-Deb: I’m getting a 70’s boho vibe from many of your outfit posts (flared jeans, off the shoulder tops, and fringed accessories).
+Deb: I’m getting a 70’s boho vibe from many of your outfit posts (flared jeans, off-the-shoulder tops, and fringed accessories).
 Is this a favorite current trend?
 What about this particular style makes you feel confident?